AimeeKnight/AimeeKnight.github.io/_posts/2026-04-07-The-Architects-Observability-Gap:-How-Gemini-and-Notebooklm-Rebuilt-My-Recovery.md

-# The Architect’s Observability Gap: How Gemini and NotebookLM Rebuilt My Recovery

-![Knee MRI]({{ site.url }}/assets/knee-mri.jpg)

 As a **Software Architect**, my career is built on the pillars of **observability, data integrity, and system reliability.** When I faced two major knee surgeries over the past year—including a complex meniscus revision—I realized that the modern medical experience has a massive observability gap.
 Patient data is siloed, imaging is interpreted with extreme caution, and "rehab protocols" are frequently just a stack of loose, disconnected PDFs.

+![Knee MRI]({{ site.url }}/assets/knee-mri.jpg)

 During this journey, I didn't just use AI; I integrated **[Google Gemini](https://gemini.google.com/?utm_campaign=deveco_gdemembers&utm_source=deveco)** and **[NotebookLM](https://notebooklm.google.com/?utm_campaign=deveco_gdemembers&utm_source=deveco)** into my primary tech stack for life.
 Here is how Google Cloud’s AI ecosystem became my recovery co-pilot.